Antifa (United States): Second presidency (2025–present)

 On September 17, 2025, Trump announced plans to designate antifa as a "major terrorist organization".
-The announcement came a week after the assassination of Charlie Kirk.
-Much like his attempt to do so in 2020, it is unclear how this would happen as the president lacks the authority to designate antifa as a terrorist organization.
-Legal experts once again expressed concerns about the first amendment and political suppression should it happen while others questioned whether such a designation would even have any impact.
+The announcement came a week after the assassination of Charlie Kirk; the Trump advisor Stephen Miller blamed leftist organizations for the killing and encouraged Trump to target them.
+Much like Trump's attempt to target antifa in 2020, it was unclear how this would happen, as the president lacks the authority to designate antifa as a terrorist organization.
+Legal experts once again expressed concerns about the First Amendment and political suppression should it happen while others questioned whether such a designation would even have any impact.
 According to Mary B. McCord, the acting head of the DOJ's national security division during the Obama administration and the first Trump administration, "Trump can declare whatever he wants to declare, but there is no legal authority to actually designate a domestic group as a terrorist organization even assuming that antifa is an organization and not just an ideology.
 That means [Trump] declaring this has no legal impact.
 Certainly it does not trigger criminal terrorism charges, like providing material support to a foreign terrorist organization."

-On September 22, Trump filed an executive order intended to designate antifa as a domestic terrorist organization.
+On September 22, Trump filed an executive order intended to designate antifa as a domestic terrorist organization, with the lack of a formal legal mechanism to do so.
 According to the executive order, the administration will "investigate, disrupt, and dismantle" individuals and groups associated with, or providing material support, to antifa.
 (Note: For the executive order, see Trump, Donald (2025).
 "Designating Antifa as a Domestic Terrorist Organization") This resulted in a surge on white supremacist social media channels, urging them to target specific people and perceived antifa members.
+Legal experts questioned the move, citing the lack of any federal authority to designate domestic terror groups, the fact that antifa is a movement rather than an organization, and the first-amendment concerns raised by using federal power against a domestic movement.